There are Salem numbers with trace $-3$ and every degree at least $34$: Introduction

-In \cite[Corollary~2]{WWW}, Wang, Wu and Wu proved that there is no Salem number of trace $-3$ and degree $\leq 30$ (this took more than six months of computations \cite[p.2319]{WWW}).
+In \cite[Corollary~2]{WWW}, Wang, Wu and Wu proved that there is no Salem number of trace $-3$ and degree $\leq 30$ (this took more than six months of computations \cite[p.~2319]{WWW}).
 Therefore, Theorem \ref{intro:thm} is sharp up to possibly the single value $32$ missing from our classification.
-It has been proposed that Salem numbers of trace $-3$ should not exist with such a degree \cite{EMRS}.
+It has been suggested that Salem numbers of trace $-3$ do not exist with such a degree \cite{EMRS}.

-In any event, we observe that, unlike trace $-2$, there is no gap in the list of even degrees for which Salem numbers of trace $-3$ exist, which is similar to the situation with $-1$.
-This raises the interesting question of whether this behaviour will repeat for the next few cases.
+In any event, we observe that, unlike the case where the trace $-2$, there is no gap in the list of even degrees for which Salem numbers of trace $-3$ exist, which is similar to the situation with $-1$.
+This raises the interesting question of whether this behaviour will repeat in the next few cases.
 In view of the work in \cite{WWW}, it is likely that even settling trace $-4$ may be a computationally challenging task.

 We further point out that McKee in \cite[\S5.4]{M} found Salem numbers of trace $-3$ and degree $54$ (as well as one with degree $76$), and hinted that smaller degrees could be found.
 Our Theorem \ref{intro:thm} confirms this intuition, with the smallest known degree of Salem numbers of trace $-3$ being due to S.~El~Otmani, G.~Rhin, and J.-M. Sac-\'{E}p\'{e}e \cite{ERS}.
 For part of our proof, we apply McKee's method, as described in Section~\ref{S2.4}.